mKiloLA/python-based-mne/7-fluid-mechanics/README.md

 The solution to problem 4.31 has two different solutions.
 The first solution only utilizes Python to numerically solve the question at the final step.
 To do this, three different libraries are used:

-* matplotlib: used for plotting to get an intial estimate
+* matplotlib: used for plotting to get an initial estimate
 * numpy: used for access to the constant e and linsapce for plotting
 * scipy: used to numerically solve the problem